BBVA/hancock-doc/docs/guide/README.md

 # Hancock guidebook

 Hancock is a research product conceived within <a href="https://www.bbva.com/ndb/es/">BBVA New digital businesses - R&D</a> that provides convenient services to integrate with different DLT networks.
 We provide simplicity, adaptability and efficiency to develop in any DLT.
 Hancock is a journey to industrial and productive Blockchain applications.
-Hancock is a free, open-source software, to work with blockchain networks.
+And it's a free, open-source software, to work with blockchain networks.

 [Hancock](./getting-started/) can be divided into three main components: